spatializeAR/byte-track-api/README.md

 # ByteTrack C API

-C APIs to use [ByteTrack](https://github.com/ifzhang/ByteTrack) from other libraries.
+C APIs to use [ByteTrack](https://github.com/ifzhang/ByteTrack) from other languages.

 ## How to build